-Colcannon is so delicious, it’s a traditional Irish dish full of yummy potatoes and cabbage.
-Yum, yum, yum!
+Colcannon is a traditional Irish dish full of creamy potatoes and cabbage.

 Gluten Free Irish Colcannon